sprungle/YuckyJoki/README.md

 # YuckyJoki

-(contributors, feel free to edit this part!)
+(contributors, feel free to edit this file!)

 This is a web development project for software that brings together people loooking for a boat ride and those offering one.